 - EDUC 819: Disciplinary Knowledge in Learning Sciences

-Learning Sciences students typically choose two EMS or SCA courses to satisfy the content core requirement.
+Learning Sciences students typically choose two SCA or evaluation, measurement, and statistics courses to satisfy the content core requirement.
 They also typically choose two of the qualitative courses (EDUC 852, EDUC 858, EDUC 859) and one quantitative course (EDUC 812, EDUC 865, EDUC 874) or two quantitative courses and one qualitative course for their research methods core.

 Sample Course Schedules

 Sample Learning Sciences course schedules for students who enter the PhD program in the following semesters are available through the links below.